ChengLong/ansible-nginx-passenger/README.md

 nginx-passenger
 =========

 Ansible role for installing nginx with passenger on Ubuntu.
+It does the following:

+1. Remove apache2, nginx and passenger
+2. Install Passenger PGP key
+3. Add HTTPS support for apt
+4. Add passenger source to /etc/apt/sources.list.d/ depending on distro
+5. apt-get update
+6. Install nginx-extras and passenger
+7. Set passenger_root and passenger_ruby
+8. Restart nginx

 Requirements
 ------------

-NONE
+You *should* have ruby installed. `passenger_ruby` will point to `/usr/bin/ruby`

 Role Variables
 --------------